TFaga/kumuluzee-examples/README.md

 desired version of the framework that is used in the examples.
 Tha `master` branch will always use the latest snapshot version of the framework and the latest examples.

-If you wish to a snapshot version of KumuluzEE when running the examples, you must make sure you add the Sonatype snapshots repository to your `pom.xml`.
+If you wish to use a snapshot version of KumuluzEE when running the examples, you must make sure you add the Sonatype snapshots repository to your `pom.xml`.
 The `master` branch already contains the repository as it's targeted against the snapshot version of the framework.